AndGasp/LDMX/README.md

 - cnn_multiple_m.py example of code to train models and evaluate them
 - test_masses.py example of code to load trained models and evaluate them on new data / visualize events

+Note:

+--ROOT files containing all hits can be found at: /nfs/slac/g/ldmx/users/lene/hits --Corresponding already converted npy files can be found at: /afs/slac.stanford.edu/u/re/agaspert/ldmx/data --A few already prepared datasets (datasets of 200 000 images for each A' mass and one dataset of 400 000 images for background can be found at: /afs/slac.stanford.edu/u/re/agaspert/ldmx/dataset

 1. Convert ROOT file to numpy array

 ROOT file: